VitorRevolutionary/Open-Easy-Modern-Language-Project/README.md

 Joir + Zoir = Goir

-*Atention, the "just care of" is not in the language, the "just care of" is here being used to you understand more about, and how it works*
+*Attention, the "just care of" is not in the language, the "just care of" is here being used to you understand more about, and how it works*

 *Exemples*:
 *Toik just care of toir*